Replenishing the Creative Soul

 Read a good novel—not a book on leadership.

 Find a good book of prayers.
 Try ancient writers or those from denominations completely different than yours.
-Their insight is rich and refreshing.
+Their insight is a rich and refreshing.

 Memorize a Psalm, or verses from several Psalms.